ps-209/WebCrawling_Pub/README.md

 for somewhat finished code

 Adding features
- 1. progress bar - complete
+ 1. progress bar - completed
  2. finished alarm (will be)